Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 • Privately

 This is often the route caregivers or whānau go down, IF they have the resources, but it can be prohibitively expensive and there may be long waitlists.
-There are a some diagnostic and assessment services around the country and we are currently engaged in a large-scale research project to 'map' services around the motu with the Universities of Auckland and Otago.
-Please do contact us for further specific help if you would like to.
+See our interactive map for services currently available around the country.

 • Oranga Tamariki / Permanent Caregiver Support Services (PCSS)